How to Support Latino-Owned Businesses in Atlanta Right Now

 Atlanta boasts a whole indoor Latin shopping mall in Atlanta.
 Serving as both a shopping center and a pillar in the city’s Latino community, Plaza Fiesta houses several Latino businesses, including El Caballo Dorado, Picos, Floreria La Eterna Primavera, Tattoo Fiesta, and several others.

-The brand behind the Give All the Damns® tees that have been sported by celebrities like W. Kamau Bell, Rabble and Rouse specializes in tee shirts that make a statement and doesn’t shy away from pressing social issues.
-The Latino-owned brand even donates 20% of its profits to non profit organizations that serve Atlanta’s most vulnerable communities.
+The brand behind the Give All the Damns tees that have been sported by celebrities like W. Kamau Bell, Rabble and Rouse specializes in tee shirts that make a statement, and the small business doesn’t shy away from pressing social issues.
+The Latino-owned brand even donates 20% of its profits to nonprofit organizations that serve Atlanta’s most vulnerable communities.

 Entertainment and recreation

-For years, the Georgia Latino Film Festival has been pivotal in celebrating the independent cinematic contributions of Atlanta’s Latino directors, producers, and actors, and it looks to keep that trend going -- even in 2020.
-This year, the festival will take place from Friday, October 2, to Thursday, October 8, kicking off with an opening night drive-in experience.
+For a full decade, the Georgia Latino Film Festival has been pivotal in celebrating the independent cinematic contributions of Georgia’s Latino students, directors, producers, and actors, and it looks to keep that trend going in 2021 as well.
+This year, the festival will commence on Thursday, September 30, and it will continue throughout the rest of the weekend until Sunday, October 3.
+Support and celebrate the independent contributions from local Latino filmmakers by attending the festival—tickets range from $15 to $200.